 Our research exposes the problems inherent in the widely accepted separation of the political, the economic, the financial, the cultural, the ecological, the security, the religious and the social which places social contract issues and policies in a subordinate and residual position.

 We have consistently engaged with efforts to move mainstream development thinking beyond a singular focus on economic growth and material well-being (measured in terms of income or GDP), or a concern with the agency of the individual separate from wider social relationships and institutions, toward a comprehensive systems approach that integrates political, economic, financial, cultural, ecological, security, religious, social and collective dimensions into the conceptualization, measurement and practice of national and international development cooperation.

-We recognize that the achievement of true development on successful and sustainable basis, is always a political process, involving contestation, struggles for the representation and recognition of groups with competing interests, and requiring the redistribution of power and resources.
+We recognize that the achievement of true development on successful and sustainable basis, is always a technical process, a political process and related processes as one, involving contestation, struggles for the representation and recognition of groups with competing interests, and requiring the redistribution of power and resources.
 And it emphasizes the intrinsic value of diversity in ideas and open debate, dialogue and contestation about alternative policy options that are feasible under different conditions.